coalio/rfscss/README.md

 ## Why?

-I've found myself in the need to convert a 28k+ lines SCSS file (compiled from a CSS) into many different files, because dealing with a file of this large is complicated for the editor.
+I've found myself in the need to convert a 28k+ lines SCSS file (compiled from a CSS) into many different files, because dealing with a file of this size is complicated for the editor.

 ## About